TIBCOSoftware/snappydata/docs/configuring_cluster/configuring_cluster.md

         snappy> exit;

-8. You can stop an individual SnappyData server by using the `snappy rowstore server stop` command and specifying the server directory.
+8. You can stop an individual SnappyData server by using the `snappy server stop` command and specifying the server directory.
 To shut down all data stores at once, use the `snappy shut-down-all` command:

         $ snappy shut-down-all -locators=localhost[10101]
         Connecting to distributed system: locators=localhost[10101]